benyakirten/translation-website/README.md

 > 5. Added an error page
 > 6. Added an about page
-> 7. Added a topbar to navigate to the abovementioned page
+> 7. Added a topbar to navigate to the abovementioned page 2/25/2021 (hotfix/update):
+> 1. Changed formatting for mobile on the about page
+> 2. Fixed up the error page -- yeah, I'd forgotten about finishing it